MeryScarlet15/use-form/README.md

 - **errorTextForm:** Form global error.
 - **onSubmit:** Function to be executed in the form onSubmit.
 - **changeErrorTextForm:** Function to change the errorTextForm value.
+- **setAGroupOfValues:** Function to change a group of values at the same time.

 ### Default Validations